Kemar Roofe scores extra-time winner to send Rangers through to Europa League semi-finals at expense of nine-man Braga

 Vitor Tormena nudged over Roofe inside the box and was shown a straight red card before Tavernier slotted his penalty down the middle to put Rangers ahead.

-Rangers wastefulness in front of goal cost them as Braga levelled late on in the 82nd minute with Carmo thumping his header from a corner to silence the Ibrox crowd.
+Rangers' wastefulness in front of goal cost them as Braga levelled in the 82nd minute with Carmo thumping his header in from a corner to silence the Ibrox crowd.

 But Roofe would get a deserved winner for Rangers in the 101st minute, slotting in a Aribo cross from close range.